ianrose/ianrose.me/public/articles/harp-js-previous-and-next-using-ejs.md

 Raymond Camden has a great [article](http://www.raymondcamden.com/2014/02/26/Creating-NextPrevious-Links-in-HarpJS) that provides a walkthrough on how to accomplish something very similar.
 The difference is we will be rendering the previous and next post’s title and description.

-In a Harp Boilerplate, [Kenneth Ormandy](http://kennethormandy.com/) has [article navigation](https://github.com/kennethormandy/hb-remedy/blob/master/public/_shared/article-nav.jade) in a Jade template.
+In a Harp Boilerplate, [Kenneth Ormandy](http://kennethormandy.com/) provides [article navigation](https://github.com/kennethormandy/hb-remedy/blob/master/public/_shared/article-nav.jade) in a Jade template.
 We will use that as a base for our article navigation in EJS.
 [Skip to the final code.](#the-navigation-partial)

 ## Some Example Data